utsukushii/LT-Perl/README.md

 ## Changelog

+ * 0.1.0 -- A "live" toggle button is now shown when the "toggle instarepl mode" command is run.
+ * 0.0.9 -- Added .gitignore.
  * 0.0.8 -- BUGFIX: Compilation errors produced the wrong line number.
  * 0.0.7 -- BUGFIX: Increased debounce for a smoother instarepl experience.
  * 0.0.6 -- BUGFIX: Watches now work in the instarepl.